yhonatanl/ds17_project1_ui/README.md

 ## Introduction

-Welcome to my first project :)
+Welcome to My First Project! 🎉
-This projectis as part of the DS17 Course at Bar Ilan.
+This project was created as part of the DS17 Course at Bar-Ilan University.

+The app offers the following features:

-This app provides users with the current time and date on their system, the time in a selected city, and the weather in that city.
+Current Time and Date: Displays the time and date on the user's system.
+City Time and Weather: Shows the time and weather for a selected city.
+Key details:

-A list of five cities is available in the `settings.json` file, with the first city set as the default.
-Users can select one of these cities or type the name of any city to get its weather information.
-After retrieving the information, users have the option to change the default city to the newly selected one.
-The new default city will be displayed to the next user who runs the app.
+A predefined list of five cities is available in the settings.json file, with the first city set as the default.
+Users can select a city from the list or type the name of any other city to view its weather information.
+After retrieving the data, users can optionally set the newly selected city as the default.
+This default city will be saved and displayed for the next user.
+Bonus Feature:

-Additionally, as an extra feature, a brief summary of the selected location is provided using Wikipedia's API.
+The app also provides a brief summary of the selected location using Wikipedia's API, adding an informative touch to the experience.

 ## Installation and Usage